aastroza/fasthtml-examples/examples/infinite_testimonials/README.md

 ![testimonials](testimonials_short.gif)
-# Infinite Testimonials
+# Infinite Fake Testimonials

-This is a demo of [FastHTML](https://fastht.ml/) that dynamically generates and displays AI-powered testimonials using [Outlines](https://github.com/outlines-dev/outlines) for Structured Generation.
+This is a demo of [FastHTML](https://fastht.ml/) that dynamically generates and displays AI-generated testimonials using [Outlines](https://github.com/outlines-dev/outlines) for Structured Generation.
 This project showcases how seamlessly technology integrates to enhance web content delivery, [inspired by the possibilities of structured data generation](https://x.com/_scottcondron/status/1828801744853516777) from LLMs.

 ## How it works